 NNNN

-With telegrams becoming history, how will we communicate during times of Alien attack or a digital war blocking our access to internet! 🤔🤔🤔
+I just had a thought: With telegrams becoming obsolete, how would we communicate in scenarios like an alien attack or a digital war disrupting our access to the internet? 🤔🤔🤔